shaunaksachdev/shaunaksachdev/README.md

 Hi!
 I’m Shaunak, a Data Science major at Simon Fraser University with a passion for Machine Learning and real-world problem solving.
 I work with Python, R, SQL, and love blending tech with creativity using tools like Figma and Adobe Suite.
 Off-screen, I’m into chess, soccer, and staying up to date with tech trends.
-Let’s connect over code—or a chess opening!
+Let’s connect over code or a chess opening!

-## 💻 I Work With
+## I Work With:

 **Languages & Tools**
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat-square)